inyong37/Study/_Computer/Software/Terminal.md

 `doskey nn = cd D:\office\out\win && ninja`
 `doskey ls=dir`
 ## ii.
 PowerShell | [Homepage](https://powershell.org/) | [Documentation](https://docs.microsoft.com/en-us/powershell/) | [What is PowerShell?](https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.2)
+PowerShell is a cross-platform task automation solution made up of a command-line shell, a scripting language, and a configuration management framework.
+PowerShell runs on Windows, Linux, and macOS.

+PowerShell was designed to extend the capabilities of the Command shell to run PowerShell commands called cmdlets.
+Cmdlets are similar to Windows Commands but provide a more extensible scripting language.
+You can run both Windows Commands and PowerShell cmdlets in PowerShell, but the Command shell can only run Windows Commands and not PowerShell cmdlets.

 ### A. Commands
 ```
 PS powershell # Turn off PowerShell and turn on CMD